How to apply

 For further details about the Wellcome Trust studentships, potential topics and supervisors contact:

-The Wellcome Trust provides full funding for the tuition fee for UK/EU students.
-In addition the University of Bristol allows two international student per year to join this programme at no additional cost.
+The Wellcome Trust provides full funding for the tuition fee for UK students.
+In addition the University of Bristol allows two non-UK students per year to join this programme at no additional cost.
 Other international students would need to first apply for alternative sources of funding to cover the overseas fees for 3 years and be able to self-fund for one year.

 If you have already secured funding through a government scheme, employer or similar you can follow this 4 year model providing you are well qualified.
 Please get in touch to discuss this further.